 Options: Skip the hills!

 A spin to Slane should be top of any adventurous cyclists list looking to explore the hills surrounding one of Ireland’s most famous villages.
-From Navan, head out the beautiful Boyne Road until you hit the N2 (caution advised for 2km, 100km road), then head toward Slane and the Slane Bridge, with spectacular views of the River Boyne, the old mill house, and the village itself.
-Passing Slane Castle, the first challenging hill climb (approx 1.5km, 9% max gradient) brings you through the village itself, then left at the L5603.
+From Navan, head out the beautiful Boyne Road until you hit the N2 (caution advised for 2km, 100km road), then head toward Slane and the Slane Bridge, with spectacular views of the River Boyne.
+You pass Slane Castle on the left, which is a great place to stop and explore the castle grounds or grab a bite!
+Continuing north, the first challenging hill climb (approx 1.5km, 9% max gradient) brings you through the village itself, then left at the L5603.
 A long straight road will bring you to Grangegeeth Cross Roads, and, continuing north, the second tough climb (approx 1.4km, 11.5% max gradient).
 Northwards brings you over some exciting rolling hills before turning left at Leaby Cross, and another left further on at Rathbran.
 This brings you southward up Slieve Bengh, also known as Creewood Hill (Strava segment here), the third highest peak in Meath, and a tough as climb you will find anywhere in the county.
 Short, at just 1.2km, it maxes out at 18% gradient with an average of 10%.
 You may need a rest!
 South brings you back some nice hills in the direction of Slane, turning on the R163 toward Gormanlough, and some nice looping roads back to the Proudstown Road and Navan.